Two students talking with a professor in an ASU classroom.

 Requirements for the Fellow

-• Must be a third year law student (rising 3L - beginning of 2L year at time of application) at the Sandra Day O’Connor College of Law at Arizona State University during the Fellowship year.
+• Must be a first-year law student at the time of application at the Sandra Day O’Connor College of Law at Arizona State University.

 • Arizona Supreme Court Rule 39 Certification eligible